yvonen-s/tw-us-nationid/README.md

 #### (Charting Taiwan's diplomatic relationships and governance qualities of those allies - may remove this)
 Cleaned data into two dictionaries: `allies` paired each year (key) with a list of all countries that did have official diplomatic relations with Taiwan at that time, and `polity` paired each country (key) with a second dictionary using years as keys and polity scores as values.
 From this, the script translated each year into a list of all polity scores associated with Taiwan's diplomatic partners and output one dataframe grouping country lists and polity score lists by year.
 I added column `totalnum` summing the number of diplomatic allies (number of values in either list) per year.
 Saved into _`dippol.csv`_.
 #### Charts and analysis
 Output line graph _`taiwanpol.png`_, a visualization of how 'democratic' Taiwan's government has been over time.
 Output line graph _`allies.png`_, a chart of `totalnum` over `year`.
-Output graph set _`ex1.png`_, a yearly snapshot of the types of regimes that chose to recognize Taiwan based on their polity scores. more detail TBA
+Output chart set _`ex1.png`_, a yearly snapshot of the types of regimes that chose to recognize Taiwan each year based on their polity scores. more detail TBA
 ### 5. compgraphs.py
 ----
+//TBA, VERY DRAFT
 This script combines data from the previous scripts and builds graphs with `PANDAS` layering different data trends over each other.
 #### Comparing TEDS data to U.S. military aid
 Output _`placeholder.png`_.